 •Estimating the number of patients hospitalized for induced abortion complications.
 To obtain the number of women hospitalized for complications from induced abortion, we had to separate out and subtract two types of abortion patients: women admitted to a hospital due to a spontaneous abortion, and those hospitalized for a complication resulting from menstrual regulation.

-nses to a direct question on the 1996 hospital survey.
-In it, respondents estimated that slightly more than 19,000 women (or 21% of all hospitalized abortion patients) were treated for complications related to a spontaneous abortion.
+To identify the first group, we examined responses to a direct question on the 1996 hospital survey.
+In it, respondents estimated that slightly more than 19,000 women (or 21% of all hospitalized abortion patients) were treated for complications related to a spontaneous abortion.††

 The 1996 hospital survey also showed that about 19,300 of all women hospitalized for abortion nationwide were treated for complications of menstrual regulation.
 If these patients are subtracted from the total number hospitalized for induced abortion, we can conclude that over a year, an estimated 52,400 women in Bangladesh are treated for complications of induced abortions other than menstrual regulations.

 •Estimating the total number of induced abortions other than menstrual regulations.
 As with the Philippines, in order to estimate the total number of women having an induced abortion, we must use a multiplier representing the ratio of women who had an induced abortion but were are not hospitalized for complications to women who were hospitalized.
 No existing Bangladeshi community surveys provide an estimate of this proportion, but we can use other available information to arrive at such an estimate.